Suraj151/esp8266-framework/README.md

             and the returned id recorded in m_service_task_ids[] │
-                  └─▶ that list is what makes `ps` show a sensible name, `pkill <Service>` work, and `srvc stop` freeze the right tasks
+                  └─▶ that list is what makes `ps` show a sensible name, `pkill <Service>` work, and `service stop` reap the right tasks
 ```

 The tracked list is fixed-size — six slots by default. `stopService` in the base reaps every one of them, so an override is only needed when you also have sockets or buffers to release; call the base at the end when you do write one.
 If you ever register a task straight on the scheduler, hand its id to `trackServiceTask(id)` so it is not orphaned on stop.

 Persisted configuration always goes through the database service accessors, never `__i_db`.
 Cross-service reactions go through `__utl_event`, never direct calls — that is what keeps the dependency graph one-directional.

-The base also offers `signalAllServiceTasks(sig)`, `countServiceTasks(...)` and the task-id iterators; those are what the `srvc` command renders.
+The base also offers `signalAllServiceTasks(sig)`, `countServiceTasks(...)` and the task-id iterators; those are what the `service` command renders.

 A new service is runtime-toggleable for free.
-The base reads `enabled` from `/etc/x/x.conf` before anything starts and `PDIStack::initialize` gates the `initService` call on `isServiceEnabled()`.
+The base reads `enabled` from `/etc/x/x.conf` before anything starts and `PDIStack::initialize` gates the `startService` call on `isServiceEnabled()`.
 Override `getServiceConfigPath` only if the feature genuinely cannot use the derived path.
-Override `isEssentialService()` to return true only if the device genuinely cannot be recovered without the service; that puts it beyond the reach of `srvc disable` *and* of a hand-edited conf file.
+Override `isEssentialService()` to return true only if the device genuinely cannot be recovered without the service; that puts it beyond the reach of `service disable` *and* of a hand-edited conf file.

 ### 6.2 Service reference